Click the "Google Translate" button at the very bottom of this page to translate the contents of this page to your preferred language.

 Aug.
 21 - 3rd Grade Back to School Night 5:30 - 6:30 PM

 NOTE: Mrs. Hatfield's 3rd grade to be held on Aug.
-26. Please note that Mrs. Hatfield's classroom will be open on the 21st in case students and parents want to come see the room in advance of the 1st day of school.
+26, as she will be at a wedding out of the area.
+Please note that her classroom will be open on the 21st in case students and parents want to come see the room in advance of the 1st day of school.
+This room will not have a teacher in attendance, so please monitor your children as you visit.
 Information about her educational programs will occur on Aug.
 26.

 Aug.
 24 - First day of School - Welcome Back!